-For Windows XP systems
+Manual Removal for Windows XP systems

-For Windows Vista and 7 systems
+Manual Removal for Windows Vista and 7 systems

-Trojan:W32/Ransom is considered Ransomware, as it prevents normal usage of the infected machine and demands monetary payment supposedly to restore normal use.
+Trojan:W32/Ransom is considered ransomware as it prevents normal usage of the infected machine and demands monetary payment supposedly to restore normal use.
 The malware has been reported to target users in a number of European countries, most notably Germany, France, Spain and Finland.
 This malware was also covered in our Labs Weblog blogpost:

 On execution, the trojan moves the legitimate file '\explorer.exe' to a variable location, with the name '\twexx32.dll', then saves a copy of itself to the original '\explorer.exe' location.

 The trojan then makes its ransom demand by displaying language-specific images appropriate to the user's locale, determining which image should be displayed by a geolocation query.
 Screenshots of some of the images displayed by the trojan are shown below.
 English translations of the German and French warning texts are also provided below.